huiyic/huiyic.github.io/about.md

 sidebar_link: true
 ---

 Hello!
-I’m Hui Yi, a Product Manager based in Shanghai.
+I’m Hui Yi, and am currently a Product Manager at Bytedance based in Shanghai.
+I'm with the Creator Marketplace team, exploring how we can help creators monetise while doing what they love!

 I love exploring marketplace products and building stuff that makes people happy.
 My favourite products include Swarm, Airbnb, Product Hunt, and of course, <a href="https://carousell.com">Carousell</a>.